Generic selectors

 mnicolau@uda.ad

 PhD in Electronic Engineering.
 Master in intelligent systems and parallel and distributed environments.
 Computer engineer, degree in Philosophy.
-Rector of the University of Andorra.
+Professor at the University of Andorra.

 carolina poussier 2